hamon-in/lycaeum.in/_posts/2013-09-04-online_course_on_basic_python.markdown

 date: "2013-09-04 17:42:18 +0530"
 ---

 I'm planning to conduct an online training on basic Python sometime this month.
+The tentative date is 14 of September (Saturday).
 I have a [registration form](http://bit.ly/lycaeum-python-workshop) which you should fill up if you're interested.
 I'm giving preference to college students from Kerala.
 I don't think I can handle more than 15 students so entry is limited.

 There's also a [facebook page for the event](https://www.facebook.com/events/1413281435561662/) which you can use to let your friends know about the one day workshop.